-I'm Martin McConachie, a 50-year-old freelance writer based in a small village just outside Bristol.
-I was brought up in Stoke-sub-Hamdon, near Yeovil and started watching Yeovil Town football matches at the age of three.
+I'm Martin McConachie, a 53-year-old freelance writer based in a small village, Oldland Common, just outside Bristol.
+I was brought up in Stoke-sub-Hamdon, near Yeovil; moved into Yeovil at age 10 then up to Bristol in my early thirties.

-Now, more than four decades later having worked for the club as supporter liaison officer and website administrator, I operate on a freelance basis, having written a book on Yeovil Town's decade in the Football League along with working on the match day programme.
-I have continued to build and maintain small websites, and currently run six of them.
-In addition, I also work part time as a courier, clocking up fourteen years with a local company in Kingswood working for prestigious solicitors and housebuilders.
-I deliver their business mail, working to tight deadlines.
-In late 2017, I started a fourth side of the business in working for Opta Sports as an in-ground analyst, covering Yeovil Town Ladies, Southampton's under-23's and Bristol City Women.
+Outside of writing, I build and maintain small websites, and currently run four of them.
+In addition, I also work part time as a courier, clocking up sixteen years with a local company in Bristol working for prestigious solicitors and housebuilders, delivering their business mail.
+And in late 2017, I started working for Opta Sports as an in-ground analyst, covering various teams including Yeovil Town Ladies and both Bristol City's Men's and Women's teams.

-Outside of work, I have four lovely children (three sons and one daughter), one grandson and I am club secretary for Hengrove Athletic (a non-league side near Bristol).
-When I have time, I enjoy playing golf or reading or listening to music.
-The geek in me is never far away and my slightly more suspect hobbies have included geocaching, autograph collecting, plane spotting and I was in the top bracket of Eddie Stobart spotters too.
+Outside of work, I have four lovely children (three sons and one daughter), three grandchildren (two grandsons, one granddaughter) & I am club secretary for Hengrove Athletic (a Step 6 non-league side near Bristol).
+When I have time, I enjoy playing golf, reading or listening to music.
+The geek in me is never far away and my slightly more suspect hobbies have included geocaching, autograph collecting and plane spotting!

 Claims to fame?
-I went to the same school as Ian Botham, Dale Winton once flirted with me and I worked on the BBC TV show "Casualty" for three years.
-I shot a gross 88 at Gleneagles golf course in 1998; hit a hole in one in 2010; lost six stone in ten months in 2013 and raised £10,500 for charity by visiting all 92 football grounds twice, eating KitKats, playing darts and running marathons.... but not all at once.
-I co-wrote a book in 2009 then wrote one myself in 2013 and even appeared on Countdown in January 2015!
+I went to the same school as Ian Botham; Dale Winton once flirted with me and I worked on the BBC TV show "Casualty" for three years.
+I shot a gross 88 at Gleneagles golf course in 1998; hit a hole in one in 2010; lost six stone in ten months in 2012/13 and five stone in twelve months in 2019/20.
+Also raised £10,500 for charity by visiting all 92 football grounds twice, eating 48 KitKats, playing darts and running a marathon (but not all at once).
+I even appeared on Countdown in January 2015 but alas, no teapot!